 205F,S The Study of the Novel.

 Forms of prose fiction since the 18th century.
 Attention to the primary structural features of the novel and the relations of narrative forms to social and historical contexts.
 Prerequisite, One course in literature.
-Not open to senior English or Creative Writing concentrators; open to first-year students in the spring semester only.
+Open to first-year students in the spring semester only.
 The Department.

 Extreme Adventure Narratives.